 Other Interesting Reads

-6 Steps of communication process
+6 Steps of the Effective Communication Process

 Developing the messageThe first step of communication process is to develop a message.
 To develop a message, the sender should have an idea they want to communicate to other team members.
 This involves thinking about: